The Hidden Uncertainty in a Neural Networks Activations: Uncertainty from Latent Representations

 Given a dataset $\mathcal{D}=\{ \textbf{X}, \textbf{Y} \}$, the goal of a discriminative task is to model the conditional distribution $p(\textbf{y}|\textbf{x})$, where $\textbf{x} \in \textbf{X}$ and $\textbf{y} \in \textbf{Y}$.
 Let $\hat{\textbf{y}}$ correspond to the output of a neural network trained to approximate $p(\textbf{y}|\textbf{x})$, which induces the conditional distribution $p_{\theta}(\hat{\textbf{y}}|\textbf{x})$.
 The conditional entropy

-corresponds to the total uncertainty about $\hat{\textbf{y}}$ given knowlege of $\textbf{x}$ across the dataset $\mathcal{D}$.
+corresponds to the total uncertainty about $\hat{\textbf{y}}$ given knowledge of $\textbf{x}$ across the dataset $\mathcal{D}$.
 Both quantities under the expectation have been successfully used to quantify aleatoric uncertainty in deterministic neural networks for classification \cite{hendrycks2016baseline,alemi2018uncertainty}\footnote{In fact, \cite{hendrycks2016baseline} uses the maximum softmax probability.
-However, this does not change the ordering of the uncertainty values, since the logarithm is a strictly monotonic function.
-Thus, the log-probability produces equivalent results.} and regression \cite{kendall2017uncertainties}\footnote{The authors parameterize the output with a unimodal Gaussian and use its variance as aleatoric uncertainty.
+This does not change the ordering of the uncertainty values, since the logarithm is a strictly monotonic function. } and regression \cite{kendall2017uncertainties}\footnote{The authors parameterize the output with a unimodal Gaussian and use its variance as aleatoric uncertainty.
 In this case the entropy is proportional to the logarithm of the variance.}.
-The negative log-likelihood $-log(p_{\theta}(\hat{\textbf{y}}|\textbf{x}))$ is called surprisal or information-content of a particular value $\hat{\textbf{y}}$ given an input $\textbf{x}$.
-Further, $-\int d\hat{\textbf{y}} p_{\theta}(\hat{\textbf{y}}|\textbf{x}) \log \left( p_{\theta}(\hat{\textbf{y}}|\textbf{x}) \right)$ is the expected surprisal for a given input $\textbf{x}$.
+The negative log-likelihood $-\log(p_{\theta}(\hat{\textbf{y}}|\textbf{x}))$ is called surprisal of a particular value $\hat{\textbf{y}}$ given an input $\textbf{x}$.
+Further, $-\int \mathrm{d}\hat{\textbf{y}} p_{\theta}(\hat{\textbf{y}}|\textbf{x}) \log \left( p_{\theta}(\hat{\textbf{y}}|\textbf{x}) \right)$ is the expected surprisal for a given input $\textbf{x}$.

-However, eq. \eqref{theory:conditional_entropy} only quantifies the uncertainty/surprise about predictions given a specific input $\textbf{x}$ and not about observing $\textbf{x}$ in the first place.
+However, eq. \ref{theory:conditional_entropy} only quantifies the uncertainty/surprise about predictions given a specific input $\textbf{x}$ and not about observing $\textbf{x}$ in the first place.
 To account for this, consider the entropy of the joint probability distribution

-In \eqref{theory:joint_entropy} the negative log-likelihood $-log(p(\textbf{x}))$ quantifies the surprise about observing $\textbf{x}$ and requires learning the density $p(\textbf{x})$.
-Nevertheless, estimating $-log(p(\textbf{x}))$ directly would provide an uncertainty estimate independent of the neural network used to parameterize $p_{\theta}(\hat{\textbf{y}}|\textbf{x})$.
-Thus, it does not take the neural network's generalization into account and can be considered a model-agnostic distributional uncertainty.
-Moreover, this distributional uncertainty incorporates the entire information in the distribution of $\textbf{X}$ - especially also information irrelevant for the discriminative task.
-An additional practical problem arises when $\textbf{X}$ is high-dimensional, since learning high-dimensional densities denotes a challenging research question.
+In eq. \ref{theory:joint_entropy} the negative log-likelihood $-\log(p(\textbf{x}))$ quantifies the surprise about observing $\textbf{x}$ and requires learning the density $p(\textbf{x})$.
+Estimating $-\log(p(\textbf{x}))$ directly would provide an uncertainty estimate independent of the neural network used to parameterize $p_{\theta}(\hat{\textbf{y}}|\textbf{x})$ and its generalisation.
+It can be considered as a model-agnostic distributional uncertainty.
+Moreover, this distributional uncertainty incorporates the entire information in the distribution of $\textbf{X}$ - also information irrelevant for the discriminative task.
+Additionally, a high-dimensional $\textbf{X}$ induces further complications, since learning such densities is an active field of research.